matthewjdenny/GERGM/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Converted the DESCRIPTION title to title case.
-* Added the necessary importFrom() statements to address the NOTEs produced in the previous version.
+* Added the necessary importFrom() statements to NAMESPACE to address the NOTEs produced in the previous version.
-* Revised the package description to remove redundant text.
+* Revised the package description to remove redundant text and add clarity.